ttfkam/pg_gnufind/README.md

 # pg_gnufind
-GNU find output as foreign tables
+GNU find output as foreign tables.
+Requires python 3.3+.

 ## Install
 On an Ubuntu system, run the following: